Maria Kharenkova: 2013

-Senior career

 2014

 In March, Kharenkova competed at the 2014 Cottbus World Cup in Cottbus, Germany.
 She placed second on balance beam and third on floor.

 In May, Kharenkova competed at the 2014 European Championships in Sofia, Bulgaria.
 In the team final, she contributed scores of 13.933 on vault, 14.566 on beam and 13.766 on floor toward the Russian team's third-place finish.
 She then went on to win the balance beam title, scoring 14.933.

 In October, Kharenkova was selected to compete at the 2014 World Championships in Nanning, China alongside her teammates: Aliya Mustafina, Daria Spiridonova, Ekaterina Kramarenko, Tatiana Nabieva, Alla Sosnitskaya and Polina Fedorova.
 During qualifications, she fell on balance beam and didn't make the event final.
 In the team final, Kharenkova contributed scores of 15.033 on balance beam and 13.233 on floor toward the Russian team's third-place finish.

 2015

-On March 4, 2015, Kharenkova became the all-around champion at the National Championships in Penza, Russia.
+On 4 March 2015, Kharenkova became the all-around champion at the National Championships in Penza, Russia.
 She also took the team title, balance beam title, placed 4th in the uneven bars final, and placed third on floor.

 In April, Kharenkova competed at the 2015 European Championships in Montpellier, France.
 She won the silver medal in the all-around with a score of 57.132, behind Giulia Steingruber, after qualifying in first place.
 She also qualified into the uneven bars, balance beam and floor exercise finals.
 A heavy favourite and top-ranked qualifier for the balance beam final, she ended up falling in her routine and placing 6th.

 In October, Kharenkova competed at the 2015 World Championships in Glasgow, United Kingdom.
 In the team final, she contributed a score of 13.533 on balance beam toward Russia's 4th-place finish.